-This edition was published by Random House for Young Readers on October 12, 1939 in hardcover and has 56 pages.
+This fantasy, picture book is a hardcover edition that was published by Random House for Young Readers on October 12, 1939 and has 56 pages.

 A standalone story about spoilsports who hate anyone having any fun, and the shirkers who won’t work if they can’t have fun.